Widely respected for their expertise, Costello College of Business faculty are frequently quoted in the business press.

-For general media inquiries and to interview one of Costello’s thought leaders
+Contact Media Relations for general media inquiries and to interview one of Costello’s thought leaders.

 Research News